*You can view a PDF copy of the 2023-2024 Shaker High School Course Catalog here.

 If you find that you are having difficulty in school with academics or personal issues, there are people in the high school who can help:

 School Counselors are certified educators who improve student success for ALL students by implementing a comprehensive school counseling program.
 They are vital members of the education team and maximize student success by helping them realize their educational strengths and apply academic achievement strategies.
 School counselors guide students in making realistic post-secondary plans (higher education, work force, and military) and help students achieve success with their personal and social development.
-Students are assigned to counselors on an alphabetical basis.

 The school psychologist acts as a consultant-advocate for students in a wide variety of educational and social adjustment domains.
 In addition, this individual may act as a resource and provide information on community specialists, agencies and available programs.
 Students who wish to utilize the service of the school psychologist may make an appointment in the school psychologist’s office or through the Counseling Office.
 Parents, teachers and others may also request that the psychologist have contact with a particular student.

 The Student Assistance Counselor supports students and families by providing counseling, education, and referral services related to: mental health, substance abuse, healthy relationships, transition/adjustment, divorce and separation, grief and loss and self-harm and suicide.
 Students may make appointments in the School Counseling Office to see the Student Assistance Counselor who is also available to students in crisis.
 Students are also encouraged to refer peers to the Student Assistance Counselor, which can be done confidentially.